-Year after year, the second weekend of November, the population of Santa Coloma de Farners dedicates a Festival to the Ratafía liquor and this year celebrates the 35th edition of the Festival of this centenary drink during the 11th, 12th and 13th of November.
+Year after year, the second weekend of November, the town of Santa Coloma de Farners dedicates a Festival to the Ratafía liquor and this year they celebrate the 41st edition of the Festival of this centenary drink during the 10th, 11th, 12th and 13th of November.

-The ratafia is the most representative liquor of Girona regions, among other regions of Catalonia, which is made from the maceration in brandy of fruits, herbs, roots, and species of the area.
-It is a drink traditionally made at home, and each family had its own recipe (there are recipes that are made with more than 100 ingredients) passed from generation to generation.
+The ratafia is the most representative liquor in the Girona regions, among other regions of Catalonia, which is made from the maceration in brandy of fruits, herbs, roots, and species of the area.
+It is a drink traditionally made at home, and each family has its own recipe (some recipes are made with more than 100 ingredients) passed from generation to generation.

-We leave you a basic recipe of ratafia in case you dare to do at home:
+We offer you a basic recipe of ratafia in case you dare to try at home:

 You will need a large glass bottle with a wide neck (with more liters capacity than liquor you will use), a knife, gloves (to avoid staining your hands with the green walnuts) and a good dose of patience!